Get Free Consult

 We offer a full service from the start of your journey to the end.
 We are comfortable in the courtroom and would never settle for less than you could get.

+When a traumatic accident happens, you need to think ahead to ensure that you get what you need and that this accident does not remain unpunished.
 First, you will need to seek medical attention right away.
 You will need to heal; even if you feel fine, it is still better to be checked out.
 There might be some underlying conditions that have yet to make themselves known.
 Checking them out will allow you to get the care you need.
 Not only is medical care necessary, but it does also establish the record of the incident.

 Once your immediate needs are met, contact an escalator injury lawyer like those at the Stoddard Firm.
 We’re always available to discuss your options and how we can help you get the compensation you need and deserve.
+Give us a call at 470-467-2200 or reach out online for your free consultation.